- 📖 Geeky Medics OSCE Book

 - Managing any complications as they arise

-Finally, explain to the patient that they can book another appointment to discuss their diabetes further.
-Acknowledge that what you have discussed is a large amount of information to digest and that it is unlikely that they will remember everything.
+Arrange appropriate follow-up to discuss their diabetes further.
+Acknowledge that you have discussed a large amount of information and it is unlikely that they will remember everything.

 Offer the patient some leaflets on diabetes and its management, and direct them to some reliable websites which they can use to gather more information (examples include patient.info and NHS Choices).